rust-lang/book/src/ch06-01-defining-an-enum.md

 We’ve shown several different ways to define data structures to store version four and version six IP addresses.
-However, as it turns out, wanting to store IP addresses and encode which kind they are is so common that [the standard library has a definition we can use!][IpAddr]<!-- ignore --> Let’s look at how the standard library defines `IpAddr`: it has the exact enum and variants that we’ve defined and used, but it embeds the address data inside the variants in
+However, as it turns out, wanting to store IP addresses and encode which kind they are so common that [the standard library has a definition we can use!][IpAddr]<!-- ignore --> Let’s look at how the standard library defines `IpAddr`: it has the exact enum and variants that we’ve defined and used, but it embeds the address data inside the variants in